olivmath/olivmath/cv/cv-en.md

 ## Professional Profile

-I work with software development since 2020.
-Always focused on intrapreneurship and innovation.
+I have been working with software development since 2020.
+My focus is Blockchain mainly on Cryptography, Integrations via SDK and Consensus protocols.

 ## Experience